Prince Henry the Navigator: Origin of the "Navigator" nickname

-No one used the nickname "Henry the Navigator" to refer to prince Henry during his lifetime or in the following three centuries.
+No one used the nickname "Henry the Navigator" to refer to Prince Henry during his lifetime or in the following three centuries.
 The term was coined by two nineteenth-century German historians: Heinrich Schaefer and Gustave de Veer.
 Later on it was made popular by two British authors who included it in the titles of their biographies of the prince: Henry Major in 1868 and Raymond Beazley in 1895.
-In Portuguese, even in modern times, it is uncommon to call him by this epithet; the preferred use is "Infante D. Henrique".

 Contrary to his brothers, Prince Henry was not praised for his intellectual gifts by his contemporaries.
 It was only later chroniclers such as João de Barros and Damião de Góis who attributed him a scholarly character and an interest for cosmography.
-The myth of the "Sagres school" allegedly founded by Prince Henry was created in the 17th century, mainly by Samuel Purchas and Antoine Prévost.
+The myth of the "Sagres school" allegedly founded by Prince Henry was created in the 18th century, mainly by Samuel Purchas and Abbé Prévost.
 In nineteenth-century Portugal, the idealized vision of Prince Henry as a putative pioneer of exploration and science reached its apogee.

-Travels in Brazil, in the Years 1817–1820: Undertaken by Command of His Majesty the King of Bavaria by Dr. J.B.
-Von Spix and Dr. C.F.P.
-Von Martius, published 1824, refers to the introduction of sugar cane to Brazil by "the Infant Don Henrique Navegador".